UC Ceares: Memorial Pepe Ortiz

 Since 2011, UC Ceares starts the pre-season playing a friendly trophy called Memorial Pepe Ortiz in hommage of the former player of Sporting de Gijón from 1949 to 1963, considered as the best player of the history of the neighbourhood.

 Agreed and affiliated teams

-Aboño

-Since July 2019, Cultural Deportiva de Aboño acts as the reserve team of Ceares.

-The club, founded in 1929 in Aboño, Carrió, Carreño, currently plays in Segunda Regional, seventh and last tier, and in its best years reached the Regional Preferente, fifth division.

-Season to season (as reserve team)

 Gijón FF

 Gijón Fútbol Femenino is the only women's football team of Gijón that played in the Superliga.

 In 2015, Gijón FF started to act as de facto's women's section of Ceares and both created the Mixed Football Academy.

 Veriña

 Veriña Club de Fútbol, located in the namesake parish, is one of the most important youth football teams in the city.
 The collaboration agreement started in 2020, during the months Ceares had to play at Estadio Lloreda due to the improvement works at La Cruz.